robbdimitrov/router/README.md

 ## Features

-- Display correct page based on path
-- Allow access to path params and quary params
+- Access to path params and quary params
-- Allow routing from within the app
+- Routing from within the app
-- Set the `active` class on [Link](./src/router/Link.js) components
+- `Active` class on [Link](./src/router/Link.js) components
-- Add a fallback case for wildcard/404 page
+- Fallback case for wildcard/404 page
-- Allow redirects
+- Redirects

+## Example

+Example usage can be found in [App.js](./src/App.js)

 ## License